 Carbs are your body’s main fuel source, and as such, they make up the majority of many people’s total calorie intakes.
 The NIH recommends that somewhere between 45 to 65% of your total daily calories should be coming from carbohydrates.

 When you’re calories are restricted, it becomes increasingly important to consume the right carbohydrates at the right times.
-Focus on primarily taking in complex carbs throughout the day — they provide you with long-lasting energy, instead of quick spikes and crashes like sugar.
+Focus primarily on taking in complex carbs throughout the day — they provide you with long-lasting energy, instead of the quick spikes and crashes that come along with sugar.

-Also, make sure that you are taking in plenty of complex carbs 3-4 hours before intensive exercise or physical activity.
-Again, how many carbs you need is going to differ from person to person, so you’ll have to experiment within the ranges mentioned above until you hit the energy levels you’re after.
+Also, make sure that you’re taking in plenty of complex carbs 3-4 hours before intensive exercise or physical activity.
+Again, how many carbs you need is going to differ from person to person, so you’ll have to experiment within the range mentioned above until you hit the energy levels you’re after.

-Your fat calories should primarily come from healthy unsaturated fats.
+Your calories from fat should primarily come from healthy unsaturated fats.
 Saturated fats and trans fats should be kept at a minimum in your diet due to their association with numerous health risks.